MacInnes/play-be/README.md

 ```

 #### POST /api/v1/songs
-This endpoint lets your save a song to the database as a "favorite".
+This endpoint lets you save a song to the database as a "favorite".
 All fields are required.

 Example request body:
 ```